Granville in Jackson County, Tennessee — The American South (East South Central)

 Marker series.
 This marker is included in the Tennessee Civil War Trails marker series.

 Other nearby markers.
-At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
-Granville, Tennessee (a few steps from this marker); Upper Ferry (approx. 8.4 miles away); Benton McMillin (approx. 8.8 miles away); Captain William Walton Bragg Invades Kentucky (approx. 8.8 miles away); Smith County Courthouse Square (approx. 8.8 miles away); U.S. Senator Albert Gore, Sr. (approx. 9.1 miles away); Civil War in Tennessee (approx. 9.1 miles away).
+At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
+T.B.
+Sutton General Store (a few steps from this marker); Granville, Tennessee (a few steps from this marker); Carverdale Farms (about 600 feet away, measured in a direct line); Upper Ferry (approx. 8.4 miles away); Benton McMillin (approx. 8.8 miles away); Captain William Walton (approx. 8.8 miles away); Bragg Invades Kentucky (approx. 8.8 miles away); Smith County Courthouse Square (approx. 8.8 miles away).
+Touch for a list and map of all markers in Granville.

 Regarding Civil War in Granville.
 This Cumberland River port was a contested area throughout the war.
 Most of the citizens in town backed the Confederates.
 Sidney Stanton, a prominent local attorney and state senator, enlisted as a private and later was promoted to colonel after recruiting more than 1,000 men.
 He was killed during the Atlanta Campaign in 1864.